-- Explain the rationale behind the use of mergers and acquisitions by a firm's managers, the key pitfalls and recommendations for maximising the chances for long-term success. - Articulate the various forms of restructurings and takeovers - Critically compare the types of funding options used.
+- Explain the rationale behind the use of mergers and acquisitions by a firm's managers, the key pitfalls and recommendations for maximising the chances for long-term success. - · Articulate the various forms of restructurings and takeovers - Critically compare the types of funding options used.

-- 1. Corporate Restructuring: - a) Meaning and Need, Historical Background, Global and National Scenario. - b) Outline of Corporate Restructuring Expansion, Contraction, Corporate Control and Change in the ownership structures.
-3 hour - 2.
+- Corporate Restructuring: - Meaning and Need, Historical Background, Global and National Scenario, - b) Outline of Corporate Restructuring Expansion, Contraction, Corporate Control and Change in the ownership structures.
+3 hours - 2.
 Mergers and Acquisitions: - a) Concepts, need and motives, merger types, characteristics and merger waves.